 The purpose of this document is to provide the Commission with an update on the development of the Pacific halibut multiregional economic impact assessment (PHMEIA) model.
-PHMEIA is a core product of the IPHC socioeconomic program that directly responds to the Commission's "desire for more comprehensive economic information to support the overall management of the Pacific halibut resource in fulfillment of its mandate" (economic study terms of reference).
+PHMEIA is a core product of the IPHC socioeconomic study that directly responds to the Commission's "desire for more comprehensive economic information to support the overall management of the Pacific halibut resource in fulfillment of its mandate" (economic study terms of reference adopted at FAC095 (IPHC-2019-FAC095) and endorsed at AM095 in 2019).
+The update complements full project report available to the Commission as information paper IPHC-2022-AM098-INF04.